bzed/bzed-dehydrated/REFERENCE.md

 Data type: `String`

-The user who owns the files in /etc/dehydrated.
+Linux: The user who owns the files in /etc/dehydrated.
+Windows: The user who owns the files in C:\LE_Certs.
+Needs to be specified!

 Default value: $::dehydrated::params::user

 ##### `group`

-Data type: `Optional[String]`
+Data type: `String`

-The group which owns the files in /etc/dehydrated.
+Linux: The group which owns the files in /etc/dehydrated.
   If you have a non-root process which needs to access private keys, add its user to this group.
+Windows: The group which owns the files in C:\LE_Certs.
+Needs to be specified!

 Default value: $::dehydrated::params::group